nishalsach/nishalsach.github.io/quicksite/content/cool_stuff/2020-06-16-Cool-Stuff.md

 ### Writing

 I really like writing poems and essays (about films, books and me!), and I even send them out into the world on rare occasions.
-[Here's](../../poems_pages/gentle/) a poem I wrote that I really like, and here's [another](../../poems_pages/staples/).
+[Here's](../poems/gentle/) a poem I wrote that I really like, and here's [another](../poems/staples/).
 You can tell me what you think about them, or not, it's okay.

 ### Other Stuff I Do

 - Make Spotify playlists about extremely specific things I feel during car rides, in the midst of tortuous summers, and when it drizzles in Goa.
 Find them [here](https://open.spotify.com/user/parikalpanaa), apologies in advance.
 - Play tabletop games with my friends - I am particularly a fan of Catan, Codenames and Love Letter.
 - Make amateur animations with Blender, which is honestly a gift!
 (Blender, not my animations.
 Definitely not my animations.)
 - Play 90s-style point-and-click adventure games.
-The mania began with Monkey Island, and I can't get enough of Thimbleweed Park right now!
+The mania began with Monkey Island last year, and I can't get enough of Thimbleweed Park right now!